akymos/ff/README.md

 # TODO
 - [ ] clean up the code
-- [X] use github workflow to build the binary
+- [X] use GitHub workflow to build the binary
 - [ ] use github.com/manifoldco/promptui for edit command
 - [ ] make a better readme
+- [ ] windows support
 - [ ] ......